Skip to main content

 Another equipment outage at Newark airport causes FAA to issue brief ground stop

-• The FAA issued a 45-minute ground stop Sunday morning at Newark Liberty International Airport due to an air traffic control equipment outage.
+• On the morning of Sunday, May 11, the FAA implemented a ground stop for flights destined for Newark Liberty International Airport due to an air traffic control equipment failure in Philadelphia TRACON Area C.

 Insights by Ground AI